LiferayCloud/marble/packages/marble-input-matrix/README.md

-# metal-toast
+# marble-input-matrix

-Metal.js Toast component
+Metal.js component that automatically adds new fields to guarantee that there will always be an empty field at the end

 ## Setup